Skip to content

 This produces 6 types with 24 specific artifacts, validated empirically across 27+ organizations.

 The key insight: Zachman is theoretical and complete (36 cells, whether or not anyone fills them).
 EA on a Page is empirical and practical (24 artifacts that organizations actually produce).
-Zachman tells you what could exist.
-EA on a Page tells you what does exist.
+Zachman describes the logical space of what could be described.
+EA on a Page describes the artifacts commonly produced in EA practice.

 The Mapping